-To date the Market Operator has not been informed of any supplier that has submitted updated metered quantities to detail & analyse the effects on it undefined exposure and overall credit requirements within SEM.
+To date the Market Operator has not been informed of any supplier that has submitted updated metered quantities to detail & analyse the effects on its undefined exposure and overall credit requirements within SEM.

-A value of 30% is recommended for the Credit Cover Adjustment Trigger for the year 2022 of SEM.
+A value of 30% is recommended for the Credit Cover Adjustment Trigger for the tariff year 2022-2023 of SEM.